Paul Nurse: Early life and education

-Nurse's mother went from London to Norwich, Norfolk and lived with relatives while awaiting Paul's birth (at the age of 18) in order to hide illegitimacy.
+Nurse's mother went from London to Norwich and lived with relatives while awaiting Paul's birth (at the age of 18) in order to hide illegitimacy.
 For the rest of their lives, his maternal grandmother pretended to be his mother, and his mother pretended to be his sister.

 Paul was brought up by his grandparents (whom he took to be his parents) in North West London.
 He was educated at Lyon Park school in Alperton and Harrow County Grammar School.
-He received his BSc degree in biology in 1970 from the University of Birmingham and his PhD degree in 1973 from the University of East Anglia for research on Candida utilis.
+He received his BSc degree in Biology in 1970 from the University of Birmingham and his PhD degree in 1973 from the University of East Anglia for research on Candida utilis.
 He then pursued postdoctoral work at the University of Bern, the University of Edinburgh and the University of Sussex.

-Nurse did not know that his "sister" was in fact his mother until he was in his 50s: his application for a green card for US residency while president of Rockefeller University was, to his surprise, rejected, despite his being a Nobel Prize winner, president of a university and a knight; this was because he had submitted a short-form UK birth certificate which did not name his parents.
+Nurse did not know that his "sister" was in fact his mother until he was in his 50s.
+His "parents" had both already died and his "sister" Miriam, eighteen years his senior, had died early of multiple sclerosis.
+His application for a green card for US residency while president of Rockefeller University was, to his surprise, rejected, despite him being a Nobel Prize winner, president of a university and a knight; this was because he had submitted a short-form UK birth certificate which did not name his parents.
 When he applied for a full birth certificate he discovered the truth, to his astonishment.
+Professor Turi King traced his father for him in 2023.